Thursday, November 23, 2023

 Just like conventional businesses, starting and building an established online business takes commitment, persistence, hard work, and the drive to make it succeed.
-But many people believe it’s as simple as putting up a website and money will start pouring in.
+But many people are made to believe that it’s as simple as putting up a website and, lo and behold, money will start pouring in.

 Along the way, you are expected to make mistakes.
-Mistakes are valuable to building a business if you learn from them.
-It would be best if you used your mistakes to your advantage.
+Mistakes are a very valuable part of building a business if you learn from them.
+You should use your mistakes to your advantage.
 As online business owners, here are some of the common mistakes we make, and hopefully learn something every time we commit them.

 Perhaps the main reason we ventured into online business is the fact that someone managed to convince us, and promised that we can make money even when we are sleeping or on vacation.
 While that is a possibility, such situation is predicated with the usual diligence we do.
 With a wrong perception on how online business is run, it’s not surprising to expect low visitor traffic, let alone engagement and sales.
 As a result, we can get demotivated and give up the business.